The Main Gallery: July 30 – September 11, 2021

 In performance, she uses contact microphones and effects pedals on her weaving loom and other related tools.
 Kelly Ruth has a background as a textile dyer/painter for dance, theatre, and film companies across Canada, primarily working for the Royal Winnipeg Ballet.
 She performs solo and with an improvisational trio named Civvie.
 Ruth has performed solo at the Vancouver New Music Festival, A Handmade Assembly Festival in Sackville, New Brunswick, Forthwith Festival in Winnipeg, Manitoba and has exhibited a textile/sound installation work as part of Send + Receive Festival in Winnipeg.
 Working with Civvie, she has performed at Jazz Winnipeg, New Music Edmonton, Sounds Like Festival in Saskatoon, Saskatchewan, and has opened for an improvisational collaboration between Venetian Snares and Daniel Lanois.
 Ruth has received many awards and commendations for her creative works.
 Her artwork has been a subject of several solo and group exhibitions across Canada.

-This exhibition was made possible with funding assistance from the Alberta Foundation for the Arts and the Manitoba Arts Council.
+This exhibition was made possible with funding assistance form the Alberta Foundation for the Arts and the Manitoba Arts Council.

 Top Image: pH: Measurement of Success, woven cloth, led lights, mixed media.

 Portion of Persistence Within Dimensions of Ideals installation.